 Credit points: 15

-In this subject, students explore advanced electrodynamics theory and applications.
-The concept and theory related to electrodynamics are developed in a rigorous manner using vector analysis.
-Topics include electrostatics, magnetostatics, electromagnetic field in medium, Maxwell's equation, electromagnetic waves, and electromagnetic radiation.
-This subject is available to postgraduate students as part of a group of electives which deepen their knowledge of physics and introduce research-related skills.
+In this subject you will explore advanced electrodynamics theory and applications and solve research related problems.
+The concepts and theory related to electrodynamics and plasma physics will be developed in a rigorous manner using the mathematics of vector analysis.
+Topics that you will encounter include electrostatics,magnetostatics, electromagnetic fields in a medium, Maxwell's equations,electromagnetic waves, and electromagnetic radiation.
+This subject is availableto postgraduate students as part of a group of electives that deepen your knowledge of physics and introduce research-related skills.

 SchoolSchool of Molecular Sciences/LIMS